Budgets are about choices

-The City of Yarra has obligations to:
+The City of Yarra has obligations to deliver on:

 Active transport & local area place making

-Infrastructure for active transport and local area place making include:
+Infrastructure for active transport includes:

-- Protected footpaths, including continuing at grade when crossing minor streets;
+- protected footpaths, including continuing at grade when crossing minor streets;

-- Protected intersections for major street crossings; and
+- protected intersections, for major street crossings;

-- Protected public transport stops.
+- protected public transport stops; and

-Allocate $10m per year
+Allocate $10 million per year

-Sourcing $10m per year
+Sourcing $10 million per year